xianzhe18/bibtex-handler/README.md

 As you may noticed, this library provides `RenanBr\BibTexParser\Listener` as a `RenanBr\BibTexParser\ListenerInterface` implementation.
 Its features are:
+- It provides the `export()` method, which returns all entries found;
+- It exposes the original entry text in the `_original` key of each entry;
-- It replaces raw values according to their [abbreviations](http://www.bibtex.org/Format/), when this exists.
+- It replaces raw values according to their [abbreviations](http://www.bibtex.org/Format/), when this exists;
 - It [concatenates](http://www.bibtex.org/Format/) values when necessary;
-- If the first key has null as value, it interprets the key name as a value of "citation-key" instead;
+- If the first key has null as value, it interprets the key name as a value of "citation-key" instead.
-- It provides the `export()` method, which returns all entries found.

 ## API